Effective model-completeness for p-adic analytic structures: Strong model-completeness

 This proves that $A_0, \cdots , A_{d-1},Q$ and their derivatives are strongly definable functions in terms of functions in $W_{\widetilde{F},n+1}^{(m)}$ and therefore completes the proof of the proposition.

-\end{proof} The first main theorem follows immediately from propositions \ref{W-EQ} and \ref{strong def W-syst} \begin{theorem} Let $F$ be a family of restricted analytic functions.
+\end{proof} The first main theorem follows immediately from Theorem \ref{W-EQ} and Proposition \ref{strong def W-syst} \begin{theorem} Let $F$ be a family of restricted analytic functions.
 Assume that the set of $\mathcal{L}_F$-terms is closed under derivation.
-Let $\widetilde{F}$ be the extension of $F$ by the decomposition functions of each $f\in F$.
+Let $\widetilde{F}$ be the extension of $F$ by the decomposition functions of $f$ for each $f\in F$.
 Then, $\mathbb{Z}_{p,\widetilde{F}}$ is strongly model-complete in $\mathcal{L}_{\widetilde{F}}$. \end{theorem}